Senate clears way for Perez confirmation as labor chief

 So far this week, the Senate has approved Richard Cordray to lead the Consumer Protection Financial Bureau and confirmed Fred Hochberg to serve another term as president of the Export-Import bank.

-The conservative Club for Growth, which works to unseat Republican lawmakers who have not upheld what the group considers conservative values, urged Republicans to vote against Perez.
+The conservative Heritage Action group, which scores lawmakers on their conservative votes, urged Republicans to vote against Perez.

 Perez denies the allegations.

-Note: (This story has been corrected to fix names of group in paragraph seven)